Wage: History

 Wages were paid in the Middle Kingdom of ancient Egypt, ancient Greece, and ancient Rome.
 Following the unification of the city-states in Assyria and Sumer by Sargon of Akkad into a single empire ruled from his home city circa 2334 BC, common Mesopotamian standards for length, area, volume, weight, and time used by artisan guilds were promulgated by Naram-Sin of Akkad (c.
 2254–2218 BC), Sargon's grandson, including shekels.
 Codex Hammurabi Law 234 (c.
 1755–1750 BC) stipulated a 2-shekel prevailing wage for each 60-gur (300-bushel) vessel constructed in an employment contract between a shipbuilder and a ship-owner.
 Law 275 stipulated a ferry rate of 3-gerah per day on a charterparty between a ship charterer and a shipmaster.
 Law 276 stipulated a 21/2-gerah per day freight rate on a contract of affreightment between a charterer and shipmaster, while Law 277 stipulated a 1/6-shekel per day freight rate for a 60-gur vessel.

+In the Hebrew Bible, the patriarch Jacob states that his employer/father-in-law Laban dishonestly "changed his wages" on ten occasions.